followmyutopia/devextreme-documentation/concepts/05 Widgets/FileUploader/20 Upload Files/05 Client-Side Settings/05 Upload Mode.md

     url: "/Demos/WidgetsGallery/Demo/File_Uploader/FileUploading/jQuery/Light/"
 }

-[note]Because Internet Explorer 9 does not support the [FormData](https://developer.mozilla.org/en/docs/Web/API/FormData) interface, you can only upload files using the HTML form in this browser.

 The following examples show how to configure the **FileUploader** for uploading files using Ajax requests and an HTML form.
 Note that in both cases, the [name](/Documentation/ApiReference/UI_Widgets/dxFileUploader/Configuration/#name) option is specified to access the uploaded files on the server.

 - **Ajax upload**